plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme.md

 8. PromptRenderLoggingFilter - call for rendering the BasicRAG prompt
 9. Result from the LLM

-Now you have an idea of the logic flow for just the `PdfRetrieverPlugin`, let's now add in the `WebRetrieverPlugin` and see the LLM decide what function to call.
+Now you have an idea of the logic flow for just the `PdfRetrieverPlugin`, next let's add the `WebRetrieverPlugin` and see the LLM decide which function to call.

-### Enaable Both RAG Plugins
+### Enable Both RAG Plugins

-1. In the Program.cs file, replace the // TODO: on line 45 with the following code:
+1. In the **Program.cs file**, replace the // TODO: on line 45 with the following code:

 ```C#
 kernel.ImportPluginFromType<WebRetrieverPlugin>();